Nabongo Mumia: Collaboration with the British

 Because Nabongo Mumia was illiterate, he failed to lead the kingdom in making changes and adapting to new political developments in regard to technicalities of the administration.
 For instance when the British regazetted the geographical region previously under Nabongo Mumia as paramount chief, he still thought that he exercised authority in regions regazetted out of his region.
 Although he still had personal influence before and after the regazettement, he did not utilize it for political relevance.
 This inability to distinguish technicalities of his personal influence and that of the kingdom eventually led to the loss of political relevance of the Wanga Kingdom.

 Another instance when Jomo Kenyatta, Kenya's first president initiated contact in the talk of decolonization, Nabongo Mumia described the talks as premature and did not support Jomo Kenyatta.
 Because Mumia was illiterate, he failed to realize the progress experienced in the kingdom was short lived and there was need to evolve.
 In later years, this cost the Wanga Kingdom political relevance and economic development, because the Wanga Kingdom and regions that were peopled by the Wanga Kingdom remained underdeveloped and were not involved in major political developments such as independence, and subsequent political formations after independence.

 Another chance at political relevance was wasted during the coronation of King Edward.
 Nabongo Mumia was invited to England, but he refused to travel to England under the advice of the Arabs who cautioned that he was likely to be captured.
 An action that was repeated by Jomo Kenyatta years later when he moved to England with similar concerns and fears, but eventually persuasively achieved diplomatic agreements that contributed in him being later the first president of Kenya at independence.

 Despite cognisance of his floundering influence and that of the Wanga Kingdom, Nabongo Mumia remained fiercely loyal to the colonial administration until his death.

 Death

-When Mumia died in 1949, major high-ranking members of the colonial administration such as Philip Mitchell were in attendance.
+When Mumia died in 1949 of old age, major high-ranking members of the colonial administration such as Philip Mitchell were in attendance.